abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 ```
 Note: In the created module, each addressable memory has 32-bit data, not 8-bit data.
 As long as
 we are working with just memory region, it is okay, when we go for memory-mapped I/O,
-we have to go with a strict 8-bit data bus.
-It is not a wise choice to assume I/O devices
+we have to go with an 8-bit aligned memory.
+It is better not to assume I/O devices
 are also 32-bit wide in communication.
+So only part of the data bus is wired with I/O devices.

-We will bring the memory alignment into the design
+We will bring the memory alignment into the design when we go down the path and
-when we go down the path and build a unified memory module.
+build a unified memory module.

 ```bash
 iverilog instructionMemory.v instructionMemory_tb.v -o instrMemSim